Lenny the Wonder Dog

-Lenny the Wonder Dog is a 2005 American comedy film about the eponymous dog, Lenny, directed by Oren Goldman from a screenplay written by Michael Winslow, and filmed on locations in Florida.
+Lenny the Wonder Dog is a 2005 American comedy film about a dog named Lenny, directed by Oren Goldman from a screenplay written by Michael Winslow, and filmed on locations in Florida.
 The cast included many prominent actors and celebrities such as Craig Ferguson and Andy Richter as the voice of Lenny.
 The movie had television release in Europe and after video release received generally poor reviews.

 The film is notable for being one of Oscar Isaac's earliest roles.

 Plot

 Doctor Island has invented a computer microchip he plans to use to train dogs instantly.
 However, his former colleague, Doctor Wagner, has other plans for the microchip: he wants to implant copies in every child in order to brainwash them to come work for him after they turn 18, and be exceedingly loyal.

 In the fight between Doctor Island and Doctor Wagner's henchmen, Hanky, Panky, and Doctor Island get injured and his dog Lenny is injected with the computer microchip.
 On the run, Lenny finds his brainpower growing.
 And when he finds a young boy, Zach, to be his friend and savior, Lenny discovers he can talk.
 Lenny (continually amazed by the new powers the embedded microchip keeps giving him), Zach (full of unrequited love for longtime friend Becky), and school newspaper reporter Becky (out to write the story of the century) team up with downtrodden police officer John Wyndham to defeat Dr. Wagner and his henchmen.

 The showdown culminates at the school concert given by Pop Star Angie, where Zach's inspiring speech and Lenny's audio powers combine to incriminate Doctor Wagner, who is arrested by the police chief, now appreciative of Officer Wyndham's talents for police-work and crime-solving.